Henry V, Holy Roman Emperor: Assumption of power

 On 5 or 6 January 1106, more than fifty imperial princes were present when Henry V was anointed and crowned king.
-Ruthard, Archbishop of Mainz, presented the imperial insignia with the cautionary words: "If he does not prove to be a just leader of the empire and a defender of the church, he will end like his father."
+According to the Annals of Hildesheim, Archbishop Ruthard of Mainz presented the imperial insignia with the cautionary words: "If he does not prove to be a just leader of the empire and a defender of the church, he will end like his father."
 The beginning of his reign was marked by a lengthy time of unusual harmony between the king and the princes.
 Unlike his Salian predecessors, Henry V would count his reign only from the day on which he received the imperial insignia and was chosen for royal duty by the election of the princes.
 The reference to Saint Mary and the divine mandate was no longer the legitimate basis for Salian rule.

 However, Henry IV escaped from prison in Ingelheim and fled to Liège.
 His son feared a reversal of the balance of power and summoned a Reichstag for Easter 1106.
 Henry IV had already begun to organize resistance against his son, but suddenly died on 7 August 1106 in Liège, where he received an honorable funeral.
 The princes opposed a funeral in Speyer, but Henry V overruled this decision.
 On 24 August, he had his father's body dug up and transferred to Speyer, since in Liège some form of veneration of the deceased as a saint was about to begin.
 The re-burial at the Speyer crypta would imply continuity and help stabilize the position of the rebel son, who could present himself as a legitimate force of conservation and progress.
 On 3 September 1106 the body was once again temporarily buried in a still unconsecrated chapel north of Speyer cathedral.
 An appropriate funeral among his ancestors was only admissible and indeed performed in 1111 after the abolishment of Henry IV's pending excommunication.